deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 "Oh, Mr. Byron!
 We were all *so* pleased to hear you were coming, the project's really starting to find its feet!"

 "So I heard."
 Moses replied.
-The VP in charge of Cimbrean Development—Levaughn Thomas—was one of the more…*interesting* people that he employed, being both a rare example of somebody who had managed to remain overweight while living on Cimbrean with its mandatory exercise schedule, and as camp as a Hollywood manicurist.
+The VP in charge of Cimbrean Development—Levaughn Thomas—was one of the more...*interesting* people that he employed, being both a rare example of somebody who had managed to remain overweight while living on Cimbrean with its mandatory exercise schedule, and as camp as a Hollywood manicurist.

 He was also so much of a brown-noser that it was a wonder he could smell his own Paco Rabanne, but Byron didn't mind that when it came attached to a keen organizational mind.
 "You're all doing a good job out here."
 He commented, glad that he'd sent one of his three AW609 tiltrotors out here.
 The vehicle was surprisingly quiet on the inside, easy enough to have a conversation in.
 "Three weeks ahead of schedule, well done."